ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 III.
 AUTHORIZATION REQUIRED FOR OTHER USES OR DISCLOSURES

-We will use and disclose protected health information (other than as described in this Notice or required by law) only with your written Authorization.
-You may revoke your Authorization to use or disclose protected health information in writing, at any time.
-If you revoke your Authorization, we will no longer use or disclose your protected health information for the purposes covered by the Authorization, except where we have already relied on the Authorization.
+Other uses and disclosures of protected health information not covered by this Notice will be made only with your written Authorization.
+If you give us written Authorization to use or disclose your protection health information, you may revoke that Authorization, in writing, at any time.
+If you revoke your Authorization, we will no longer use or disclose your protected health information for the purposes covered by the Authorization other than those described in the Notice.
+You understand that we are unable to take back any disclosures we have already made in reliance on the Authorization.

 IV.
 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION

-You have the following rights regarding your protected health information at ACTS:
+You have the following rights regarding your protected health information:

 Right to Request Restrictions.
 You have the right to request restrictions in writing on our use or disclosure of your protected health information for payment, treatment, or health care operations.
+You have the right to request restrictions in writing to restrict disclosure of your protected health information that pertains solely to a healthcare item or service for which you or a person other than your health plan has paid us entirely in full.
 You also have the right to restrict the protected health information we disclose about you to a family member, friend, or other person who is involved in your care or the payment for your care.

 (For skilled care center residents: We are required to agree to your requested written restriction unless you are being transferred to another health care institution, the release of records is required by law, or the release of information is needed to provide you emergency treatment.)